Open a problem record

 How ServiceLink/IBMLink users should submit files

-Customers with z/OS products using ServiceLink / IBMLink to submit PMRs should send data to the support team using one of the servers (ECuRep or Testcase) via FTP using the Problem Documentation Upload Utility, or compressed with AMATERSE and FTP, or email.
+Customers with z/OS products using ServiceLink / IBMLink to submit PMRs should send data to the support team using one of the servers (ECuRep or Testcase) via HTTPS using the Problem Documentation Upload Utility, or compressed with AMATERSE and HTTPS, or email.

 Note: Sending data via email is only possible for ECuRep.
 This facility is not available in Testcase.